Luke-mc-157/Current-News-v3/replit.md

 # Current - AI-Powered News Aggregation Platform

 ## Overview
 Current is an intelligent news aggregation application that transforms real-time social media content into personalized news summaries.
-It fetches authentic posts from X (Twitter), generates headlines using OpenAI, and compiles supporting articles from Google News RSS feeds, all powered by AI-driven content compilation and multi-source information synthesis.
+It fetches authentic posts from X (Twitter), generates headlines using xAI's Grok, and compiles supporting articles from web and RSS feeds, all powered by AI-driven content compilation and multi-source information synthesis.
 The project aims to provide fast, real-time, and personalized news delivery, including automated podcast generation and delivery.

 ## User Preferences
 Preferred communication style: Simple, everyday language.